[no picture yet]

 The rest of the War

-In April 1864 he was promoted to Major, and replaced Dearing in command of the 38 Battalion, Virginia Heavy Artillery.
-He was promoted to Lieutenant Colonel on 27 October 1864 and was assigned as commander of the defenses as Wilmington, NC.
+He was wounded at Gettysburg, PA in July 1863 and in April 1864 he was promoted to Major, and replaced Major Dearing in command of the 38th Battalion, Virginia Heavy Artillery.
+He was promoted to Lieutenant Colonel on 5 November 1864 (to date from 27 October) and was assigned to the defenses at Wilmington, NC.
+He was wounded again, at Fort Fisher near Wilmington in December 1864, then in command of the 1st North Carolina Artillery regiment, and "lost an arm."

 After the War